 Ajay Sinha teaches the history of Asian art at various levels, and seminars on Indian photography and Indian film.
-In his classes, students explore how the visual arts in India, China, Japan and other Asian countries reflect political and social formations, embody cultural values, and make visible the historical connections between local cultures and global networks, past and present, religious beliefs and secular life.
+In his classes, students explore how the visual arts in India, China, Japan and other Asian countries reflect political and social formations and embody cultural values, and make visible the historical connections between local cultures and global networks both past and present, and between religious beliefs and secular life.
 He has published books and scholarly journal articles on the art and architecture of ancient India, and modern and contemporary art of South Asia including photography and film.
-Sinha is also a member of the Asian Studies Program and the Film Studies Program.
+Sinha is also a member of the Asian studies and film studies programs.

 Elizabeth Young teaches courses on American literature, women’s writing, film, and visual culture.
 Her courses often focus on intersections among gender, race, and sexuality in U.S. culture and on combinations of literary and visual materials.
-Her scholarly research includes the books Black Frankenstein: The Making of an American Metaphor and Disarming the Nation: Women’s Writing and the American Civil War.
-Her current book project is on the representation of animals in nineteenth-century novels, taxidermy, and other cultural forms.
+Her scholarly research includes the books Black Frankenstein: The Making of an American Metaphor, Disarming the Nation: Women’s Writing and the American Civil War, and Pet Projects: Animal Fiction and Taxidermy in the Nineteenth-Century Archive.

 Samba Gadjigo's research focuses on French-speaking Africa, particularly the work of filmmaker Ousmane Sembene.
 In 2001, Gadjigo was instrumental in bringing the Senegalese filmmaker to MHC for screenings and discussions of his work.